NgamyGianni/back-office-school-project/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Lunch the backend

+First, go the backend folder where is bin folder to activate your virtual environment Then, go to src folder in the backend, run this command:
+"python manage.py runserver"
+Finally, you will run "ng serve -o" your angular project.

+Those steps will help to connect this app with django project